flycomte/backend-pre-interview/README.md

 ### Requirements

 Please read this document carefully and follow the instructions above and the language specific requirements below.
+DO NOT use brute force algorithm and import any existing algorithm library!

 You should provide enough instructions for the reviewer to build and run your works.